aberratic/bitstring/README.md

 # Bitstring
 This is a small library for creating and manipulating arbitrarily sized bitstrings.
+There is support for static sized (and stack allocated) aswell as heap allocated (and resizable) bitstrings.
 It is published at [platformio](https://platformio.org) and has all batteries included to work with ESP-IDF.